nameisprajwal/resume/NotesRewrite/FamilyLaw/Input/FamilyLawI.md

-STUDY MATERIAL

-*for*

-FAMILY LAW I

-Prepared as per the syllabus of the KSLU

-Prepared by

- Adv.BHAVANA.S.BHAT

-Reviewed by

-## **SAMYAK JNANA SCHOOL OF LAW**

-This study material is intended to be used as supplementary material,

 **UNIT–I:**

 **The Concept of Dharma \- Sources of Hindu Law – Ancient and Modern \- Importance of Dharma Shastras on Legislation – Mitakshara and Dayabaga Schools of Hindu Law \- Application of Hindu Law.**